aktole/oneAPI-samples/DirectProgramming/DPC++FPGA/PlatformTests/board_test/README.md

    mkdir build
    cd build
    ```
-   To compile for the Intel® PAC with Intel Arria® 10 GX FPGA, run `cmake` using the command:
+   To compile for the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), run `cmake` using the command:
     ```
     cmake ..
    ```
-   Alternatively, to compile for the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), run `cmake` using the command:
+   Alternatively, to compile for the Intel® PAC with Intel Arria® 10 GX FPGA, run `cmake` using the command:

    ```
-   cmake .. -DFPGA_BOARD=intel_s10sx_pac:pac_s10
+   cmake .. -DFPGA_BOARD=intel_a10gx_pac:pac_a10
    ```
    You can also compile for a custom FPGA platform.
 Ensure that the board support package is installed on your system.
 Then run `cmake` using the command:
    ```